Importance of DORA Metrics for Boosting Tech Team Performance

 Typo is a powerful tool designed specifically for tracking and analyzing DORA metrics, providing an alternative and efficient solution for development teams seeking precision in their DevOps performance measurement.

-• With pre-built integrations in the dev tool stack, the DORA dashboard provides all the relevant data flowing in within minutes.
+• With pre-built integrations in the dev tool stack, Typo connects to a comprehensive technology stack—including source code management, CI/CD pipelines, and infrastructure observability tools—to collect data from multiple sources across the software development lifecycle.
+The DORA dashboard provides all the relevant data flowing in within minutes.

 • It helps in deep diving and correlating different metrics to identify real-time bottlenecks, sprint delays, blocked PRs, deployment efficiency, and much more from a single dashboard.